Linguistics and Philosophy: An Essay on the Philosophical Constants of Language

 The dual purpose of this volume—to provide a distinctively philosophical introduction to logic, as well as a logic-oriented approach to philosophy—makes it a unique and worthwhile primary text for logic or philosophy courses.

 Etienne Gilson was born in Paris in 1884.
-He became Professor of Mediaeval Philosophy at the Sorbonne in 1921, and from 1932 until his retirement in 1951, he held a similar chair at the Collège de France.
-From 1929 until his death, he was affiliated with the Institute of Mediaeval Studies at the University of Toronto.
+He became Professor of Medieval Philosophy at the Sorbonne in 1921, and from 1932 until his retirement in 1951 he held a similar chair at the College de France.
+From 1929 until his death in 1978 he was associated with the Pontifical Institute of Medieval Studies at the University of Toronto.

 John Lyon is emeritus professor of liberal studies at the University of Notre Dame.